Contact Our Department

-Youth can call and talk to their parents and siblings that live at home with parents.
-Youth can call and talk to their grandparents.
-If their parents have had their parental rights removed from them by the court the youth can talk to their legal guardian.
+Youth can talk to parents, siblings, grandparents, or family members that live at home with parents.
+If their parents have had their parental rights terminated from them by the court the youth can call their legal guardian.
 Youth are not allowed to call friends, partners, boyfriends, or girlfriends.
-Youth are not allowed to talk to friends, partners, boyfriends, or girlfriends even if they are at their parent’s home or live at their parent’s home at the time the youth call.
-Youth cannot call other relatives unless probation has authorized the contact.
+Youth are not allowed to talk to friends, partners, boyfriends, or girlfriends even if they are at the parent’s home or live at the parent’s home at the time the youth makes a phone call.
+Youth may not call other relatives unless Probation has authorized the contact.

 Programs and services are provided by: